foresthpark/yycdevs/README.md

 Your PR will now be submitted for review.
 Be prepared to address any feedback or questions from the maintainers during the review process.

-Thank you for contributing to [Your Project Name]!
+Thank you for adding your profile to YYC Devs!
-Replace [Your Project Name], [your-username], [your-project-name], and the image URLs with your actual project information.